Cross-cultural differences in decision-making: The universal effects of situational demands on decision mode selection across cultures

+Culture shapes the prevalence of cultural factors: decision content, decision motives, and situational demands and affordances.
+For instance, consider the mundane action of opening the refrigerator; Americans are said to labelled this action as a "decision" more than the Indian counterparts.
+A possible explanation is that people from individualistic cultures might actively seek opportunities to make decisions or, at the very least, interpret more of their actions as decisions.
+Therefore, a mundane action like opening a refrigerator might be labeled a "decision" in individualistic cultures, as people see even small acts as exercises in personal control.
+On the other hand, in collectivist cultures, people may not frame these same actions as decisions, because decision-making is not seen as a central expression of individual autonomy.
+The act of choosing is less tied to identity or individualism.

-Culture shapes the prevalence of cultural factors – decision content, decision motives, and situational demands and affordances – and shapes how functional factors translate into decision modes – calculation-, recognition-, rule-, role-, and affect-based decision modes.
+It also shapes how functional factors translate into decision modes – calculation-, recognition-, rule-, role-, and affect-based decision modes.
+For instance, previous work have suggested that factors such as decision content, individual differences in decision motives, as well as situational characteristics all affect what type of decisions mode to be in play.
 There are, however, a number of universal tendencies across cultures.
 For example, when action is called for, members of both independent and interdependent social orientations tend to employ role-, rule-, or case-based decision making, as they are much more accessible and allow for less cognitive load, whereas calculation-based mode will be less frequent for relationship decisions in both orientations.

 Modernization and the future of cultural diversity in decision making

 The more resource-rich the physical environment becomes due to modern technologies, the larger is the number of cultures it can support.
 The development of technologies that increases the resources extracted from the environment inevitably allows a greater diversity of cultures to occupy a given area.
 More and more of the cultural variants available to members of a modernized societies are transmitted between people who are not kin, friends, or even acquaintances.
 Young people are more likely to create novel recombinations of diverse cultural variants.
 Although the choice is wide, the same range of choices is increasingly available all over the world.
 Waves of modernization have created complex cultures with substantial diversity within them, but have decreased the inter-group diversity by destroying small-scale variations.

-We believe that the different Catering Culture also make a difference in decision-making.
-Most of the people from collectivist culture pay more attention to the process.
-For example, we found that many of the Chinese foods and Japanese foods always need more than 1 day to cook and some of them even need more than 1 month or longer.
-On the other side, we found that the western people, who are belong to Individualism, more likely to make it easy, because they can eat alone and quickly.
-However, with the development of the Modernization, the communication between the Catering Culture have a great influence to the Cross-culture difference.
-We found that more and more teenagers of collectivist, such as student of China, Korea and Japan, seems like to be more individualism.
-And we can just found the change by observing their eating habits.
-But there is still no validity study to get a further research between them.
-Although the young people of collectivist may have some characteristic of individualism, We can still assume that they might be more collectivist at some stage.
-We always think that the individualism and collectivism are something native, however, the eastern young people now didn't act as an interdependent person like their parents.
-So It would be also an interesting study to see how the individualist young people become more collectivist and When and Why they have this kind of change.